 - Upon entry of an order that either awards or denies alimony

 - In the event that a claim for alimony is dismissed

-- Upon entry of judgment for absolute divorce, provided that no alimony claim
+- Upon entry of judgment for absolute divorce, provided that no alimony claim is currently pending

 - If postseparation support is terminated due to a G.S.
 50-16.9(b) modification